nest-desktop/nest-desktop/docs/deployer/deploy-insite.rst

 |

 Insite can be started as a backend for NEST Desktop.
-It allows to render activity during the simulation.
+It allows to render activity during the simulation already.

-First get asset of Insite from GitHub and then unzip it.
+First get the asset of Insite from GitHub and then unzip it.

 .. code-block:: bash